J. Leeds Barroll Dissertation Prize

 - An unsigned, anonymous cover letter of no more than two pages, providing an abstract of the dissertation, giving context for the submitted writing sample (see below).

-- Twenty pages from the introduction to the dissertation or from any chapter of the applicant’s choice.
+- Twenty pages (maximum) from the introduction to the dissertation or from any chapter of the applicant’s choice.
+(The submission need not comprise a complete chapter.)
 Page headers must be purged of author names, and notes should not reveal author identity or affiliation.

 Submissions must be thoroughly anonymized, with no names or affiliations in the page headers and no author identities betrayed in notes or in acknowledgments.
 Submissions that have been incompletely anonymized will not be considered.